dpaleka/consistency-forecasting/README.md

 Then, create your `.env` based on [`.env.example`](.env.example).
 By default, use `NO_CACHE=True`.

+### VS Code / Cursor settings
+Copy the settings in [`.vscode/settings.example.json`](.vscode/settings.example.json) to your workspace `settings.json`, or just do `cp .vscode/settings.example.json .vscode/settings.json` if you have no other settings nor an existing workspace.

 ## docs
 - [Meeting and Agenda doc](https://docs.google.com/document/d/1_amt7CQK_aadKciMJuNmedEyf07ubIAL_b5ru_mS0nw/edit)
 - [Datatypes and Pipeline doc](https://docs.google.com/document/d/19CDHfwKHfouttiXPc7UNp8iBeYE4KD3H1Hw8_kqnnL4/edit)